Batman: Arkham: Reception

-Arkham Origins, while considered the weakest installment of the series, was still generally well received and was a commercial success, selling more than 5 million copies.
+Arkham Origins, while considered the weakest instalment of the series, was still generally well received.
 The major consensus among critics was the game lacked innovation and series advancement, many of them citing the similar gameplay and atmosphere of the game before, but that it still had an interesting and engaging story.
-The visuals were also slightly degraded from the previous entry.
+The visuals were also slightly downgraded from the previous entry.
 This was largely attributed to the change in developers from Rocksteady to Warner Bros.
-Montreal.
+Montréal.
 Arkham Origins was also criticized for its many bugs and glitches, especially on PC, as well as its odd and confined multiplayer.
 However, praise was directed at the voice cast and narrative, the game's depiction of the Joker as well as Batman's relationships with his adversaries.
 Most notably, critics agreed that Arkham Origins' boss battles were an improvement over its predecessors; they offered dynamic, multiphase conflicts with their own stories.
 While not considering all equally fun or impressive, reviewers said that their variety and unpredictability provided much excitement.

 The console versions of Arkham Knight received critical acclaim but slightly less than Arkham City and Arkham Asylum.
-However, it was still better received than its predecessor, Arkham Origins and was a notable commercial success, selling more than 6 million copies.
-Praise was aimed at the narrative, score, writing, visuals, world designs, and gameplay, while most of the criticism was directed towards the game's overreliance on Batmobile gameplay sections and parts of the game's storyline.
+However, it was still better received than its predecessor (Arkham Origins) and became the fastest-selling game in the franchise.
+The game was included in many lists of the best games of 2015 and won several accolades, including Best British Game at the BAFTA Video Games Awards and Best Game at the Empire Awards.
+Praise was aimed at the narrative, score, writing, visuals, world designs, and gameplay, while most of the criticism was directed towards the game's overreliance on the Batmobile.
 The Windows version of the game was received with ambivalent responses, being criticized for numerous technical issues at the time of its launch, resulting in Warner Bros. removing the game from sale on Steam, and physical copies being removed from shelves, promising to work on performance issues.
 After its re-release, the game continued to receive criticism for lingering technical issues.
 The console versions were released with little to no technical problems.
-Mashable put the game among the best videogames of the decade 2010–2019.
+Mashable and BuzzFeed put the game among the best video games of the decade 2010–2019.
+Edge and USA Today put the game on their lists of the best games of all time.